 An ordination is the first, and often only requirement to officiate weddings in all 50 states.
 Ordination grants someone the authority to perform certain acts as a “minister” or religious authority, sanctioned by a religious institution.
 When you get ordained by American Marriage Ministries, it empowers you to legally join couples in marriage and sign the marriage license as an AMM minister.
 You don’t need to hold any specific beliefs.
 All that is required is a desire to help the couple celebrate a truly meaningful religious ceremony.

 For better or worse, some states require an extra step.

 That’s where the government registration, or a license to solemnize marriage comes in.
 States that license ministers to officiate weddings do so in order to keep track of who is performing this task, and to regulate who officiates.

 The process is different in every state, but generally it involves filling out a registration form, proving that you are an ordained minister, and paying a fee.

 While it’s always a good idea to have your ordination credentials in hand, many states and/or counties actually require them.
 If you are planning on performing a wedding, click here to get your official documents.

-If you meet live in these states or are performing a wedding in one, we’ve got step-by-step instructions on how to register and get your minister license.
-If you’re in a non-registration state - such as Oregon - all you need is your ordination.
+If you live in one of these states or are performing a wedding in one, we’ve got step-by-step instructions on how to register and get your minister license.
+(If you’re in a non-registration state - such as Oregon - all you need is your ordination.)

 Do you have more questions?
 Check out our state minister registration pages.
 We provide details down to the city level to help you get ordained, file your paperwork, and create an amazing wedding ceremony!